 Know Before You Go

-Before you go, be aware that cameras are not allowed into the library, and photographs of any kind are not allowed (including photos taken on cell phones).
-You will be asked to lock up your camera in one of their self-service lockers.
+Before you go, be aware that cameras are not allowed into the library, and photographs of any kind are not allowed (including photos taken on cell phones.
+You will be asked to put on slippers over your shoes to protect the wooden floor.